stefanha/git-publish/README.rst

 Tag messages
 ============

+Tag messages have a summary (or subject line) and a description (or blurb).
+When send email integration is used the summary is put into the cover letter
+Subject: line while the description is put into the body.

+When prompting for tag messages on v2, v3, or other incremental revisions, the previous revision's tag message is used as the starting point.
+This is handy for updating the existing description and keeping a changelog of the difference between revisions.

 When preparing a single patch, git-publish creates tags without messages by default.
 It can be handy to include a tag message (or cover letter) if there is more than one patch in a series.
 By default a tag message will be prompted